 - 1928.
 The school becomes a junior college offering a four-year theological degree.

 - 1958.
-The high school academy and junior college at the institution are accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
+The high school academy and junior college at the institution are accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 - 1963.
 Re-organized as a four-year liberal arts institution and named Central Wesleyan College.